quynguyen3490/dallm/README.md

 ## Smart Data Analyze Tool

-With ChatGPT 3.5 Turbo Model, you can ask any question about your data by natual languague.
+With ChatGPT 3.5 Turbo Model, you can ask any question about your data by natual languague or you can free analyze by python code.

+You can also visualize data by a visualization tool (like Tableau or PowerBI)

 This app has deployed on Streamlit Sharing in <a href="https://datallms.streamlit.app/">link</a>

+Have fun with data :)

 ## Project Organization